Skip to main content

 Sound confusing?
 It should, because it is.
 But such is life in a federal system where responsibility for governance is allocated to institutions on the national, state, and local levels (Figure 2.1).
 And where those responsibilities vary depending upon which are more suited to need of the nation, state, or locality.
 However, the more you learn about the specific nature of these relationships, the more they are a bit easier to understand.
 The purpose of this chapter is to help you make sense of this confusion, because just as pandemics happen, so do a multitude of other unforeseen issues that dominate the news in the near and not so near future.

-This page titled 2: The American Federal System is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Andrew Teas, Kevin Jefferies, Mark W. Shomaker, Penny L. Watson, and Terry Gilmour (panOpen) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2: The American Federal System is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Andrew Teas, Kevin Jefferies, Mark W. Shomaker, Penny L. Watson, and Terry Gilmour (panOpen) via source content that was edited to the style and standards of the LibreTexts platform.